Softly, Softly: Task Force: Archive status

-All bar one episode of Task Force survive in the BBC Archives in their original format (either 2" Quad VT or 16 mm colour film, depending on the episode).
+All but one episode of Task Force survive in the BBC Archives in their original format (either 2" Quad VT or 16 mm colour film, depending on the episode).
 The one exception is 1972's "Welcome to the Club", which only survives as a black and white copy of the originally colour episode.
 This one black and white episode survives on 16 mm film.

+Reception

+Critical response

+Laurence Marcus of Television Heaven described the series as a "well-executed police procedural", that successfully carried forward the legacy of Z-Cars and its first spin-off.

+Jo Bayne of the Western Daily Press called it "one of the best police dramas on the box" and said that it was rarely violent for the sake of dramatic effect.

+Jon E. Lewis and Penny Stempel described Softly, Softly and Softly, Softly: Task Force as a "successful" top‑ten spin‑off that always delivered "quality scripts", while noting that Barlow's departure left a "disconcerting black hole" at the heart of the series.

 DVD release

 Series 1 received a Region 2 DVD release from Simply Media.
 This was released on 18 November 2013.

-Simply Media released Series 2 on Region 2 DVD in September 2016.
+Simply Media released Series 2 on Region 2 DVD on 26 September 2016.

 Series development

 Barlow and Watt appeared again in a six-part series in 1973, which saw the characters re-appraising the Jack the Ripper murders.
 The pair would state all the known facts and with the aid of specially staged reconstructions, attempt to work out how the crimes were committed, though usually nothing new was conclusively proven.

 They were spun off into one further outing, Second Verdict.
 Over six weeks, they re-investigated some of the most baffling historic criminal cases, including the Lindbergh kidnapping and the murders of the Princes in the Tower by King Richard III.
 The characters sparred off each other to get to the truth made for entertaining television, but with the exception of the final episode, it was hampered by a lack of actual evidence to offer real 'second verdicts'.
-A comparable ITV series Killers featuring detailed reconstructions of notorious crime trials used much dialogue based on actual transcripts, which at the time didn't help Second Verdict.
+A comparable ITV series Killers featuring detailed reconstructions of notorious crime trials used much dialogue based on actual transcripts, which at the time did not help Second Verdict.
 In a contemporary interview, Stratford Johns remarked that: "I did not like the title.
 It was too limiting.
 I would have preferred 'Second Opinion'".

 The character of John Watt would see one final solo appearance in the last ever Z-Cars, in September 1978.

+Book

+In 1973 a tie-in book based on the series titled Softly Softly Murder Casebook, was also released.
+It was written by Arnold Yarrow and Robert Barr, and published by Pan Books.